About

 Mike Daemon is the pseudonym of the founder and presenter of the No Strings podcasts, based in Port Harcourt, Nigeria, which provide a voice for the country’s LGBTIQ+ community.
 Through the No Strings website, he reports on issues affecting the lives of LGBTQ+ Nigerians.
 He launched and maintains the Qtalk app, which provides safe and private access to legal and psychosocial counseling for LGBTQ+ Nigerians.
 Contact him by email via info (at) nostringsng.com.

-Courtney Stans is the pseudonym for a Cameroonian human rights defender whose name is withheld for her protection.
-She fills the role of reporter covering LGBTI issues in Cameroon, where our previous reporter, Eric Ohena Lembembe, was murdered in July 2013.
-She is an experienced activist advocating for justice for LGBTI Cameroonians and against HIV/AIDS.
-Both as a journalist and as an activist, she works to promote health education and to help keep gay and lesbian Cameroonians out of prison, despite the Cameroonian law against same-sex intimacy.
-Contact her by email via 76crimes (at) gmail.com.
+Jean Jacques Dissoke is a Cameroonian human rights defender who currently runs the organization One Advocacy Africa, which combats anti-LGBTI violence and anti-LGBTI discrimination.
+He is the activist whose compassion for LGBTI prisoners led to the creation of Project Not Alone, which has freed more than 30 imprisoned victims of African homophobia.
+On Erasing 76 Crimes and 76 Crimes en français, he fills the role of reporter covering LGBTI issues in Cameroon, where our previous reporter, Eric Ohena Lembembe, was murdered in July 2013.
+Both as a journalist and as an activist, he works to promote health education and to help keep gay and lesbian Cameroonians out of prison, despite the Cameroonian law against same-sex intimacy.
+Contact him by email via info (at) 76crimes.com.

 Reporter: Kikonyogo Kivumbi